Online bettors place last wagers on Obama, Romney as polls close

 The level of trading on the site Tuesday counters a prominent criticism of such online markets, which is that limited use allows for the contracts to be pushed around, rendering them inaccurate reflections of the odds of an event occurring.

-On October 23, a rash of bets favouring Romney caused the odds for the former governor of Massachusetts to spike suddenly and then evaporate.
+On Oct.
+23, a rash of bets favoring Romney caused the odds for the former governor of Massachusetts to spike suddenly and then evaporate.
 Wolfenden estimated that there were a mere 40 Romney buyers that morning and only five sellers.

 That kind of limited play continued in some of InTrade's smaller contracts.
 Romney is expected to win the state of Alabama in a landslide, but the mere nine contracts traded over the state suggests he only has a 60 percent chance of winning.
 That puts the state in InTrade's "leaning Republican" column.